SchokiCoder/book_modern_c/src/8_arrays.md

 # Arrays

-An array is way to hold a lot of variables in one name.
+An array is way to hold a lot of variables under one name.

 ```c
 {{ #include ../code/8/array.c }}
 ```

 When brackets follow the variable name in the declaration, you get an array.
-Place a number within the brackets, the array will hold that many elements.
+Place a number within the brackets, and the array will hold that many elements.
 Since the first element is addressed by 0, the last element will be addressed with a 3 in this case.
 When accessing a value of an array, see the number in brackets as an offset